 The first national recreation area of America, Yosemite is a land of pioneering American history.
 Located in central California, near Carson City, Yosemite National Park attracts almost four million annual visitors, as it promises a flurry of activities and sightseeing destinations.

-In the Yosemite Valley, the Yosemite Falls is the largest waterfall in America with breathtaking views.
+In Yosemite Valley, Yosemite Falls is the largest waterfall in America with breathtaking views.
 This state park is known for its Giant Sequoia trees, which are estimated to be over 3,000 years old.
-As one of the most visited Nevada State Parks, Yosemite park boasts of bedazzling views, family vacation, and hiking opportunities.
+As one of the most visited Nevada State Parks, Yosemite Park boasts of bedazzling views, family vacations, and hiking opportunities.

 2.2.
 Devils Postpile National Monument